 - Varied Silhouettes – Although Gothic style can be evoked from many silhouettes, most often you’ll see variations on tight corsetry or empire waists.
 Sleeves are varied as well, ranging from form-fitting lace or solids from neck to wrist, or romantic, billowing swathes of material that can even reach the floor!

-8 Fatally Attractive Gothic Wedding Dresses
+8 Fatally Attractive Gothic Gowns

 Not all goths are made alike.
 In fact there are quite a few different styles to choose from.
 We’ve rounded up 8 beautiful gowns fit for the Romantic Goths, Victorian Goths, Steampunk Goths, as well as the brides who are goths but need to tone it down to make grandma happy!